open-quantum-safe/liboqs/README.md

 ### Windows

 Binaries can be generated using Visual Studio 2019 with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.
+The same options as explained above for Linux/macOS can be used and build artifacts are generated in the specified `build` folders.

+If you want to create Visual Studio build files, e.g., if not using `ninja`, be sure to _not_ pass the parameter `-GNinja` to the `cmake` command as exemplified above.
+You can then build all components using `msbuild`, e.g. as follows: `msbuild ALL_BUILD.vcxproj` and install all artifacts e.g. using this command `msbuild INSTALL.vcxproj`.

 ### Cross compilation

-You can cross compile liboqs for various platform by supplying CMake with an appropriate [toolchain](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) file.
+You can cross compile liboqs for various platforms.
+Detailed information is available [in the Wiki](https://github.com/open-quantum-safe/liboqs/wiki/Platform-specific-notes-for-building-liboqs#cross-compiling).

-For example, to cross compile for a Raspberry Pi from Ubuntu Bionic:

-	apt install gcc-8-arm-linux-gnueabihf
-	mkdir build && cd build
-	cmake -GNinja -DCMAKE_TOOLCHAIN_FILE=../.CMake/toolchain_rasppi.cmake -DOQS_USE_OPENSSL=OFF ..
-	ninja

-Or to compile for Windows AMD64 from Ubuntu Bionic:

-	apt install gcc-mingw-w64
-	mkdir build && cd build
-	cmake -GNinja -DCMAKE_TOOLCHAIN_FILE=../.CMake/toolchain_windows-amd64.cmake -DOQS_DIST_BUILD=ON ..
-	ninja

 ## Documentation

-Further information can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki).
+More detailed information on building, optional build parameters, example applications, coding conventions and more can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki).

 ## Contributing